loaibaniez/data-viz-project_customer-nominations/README.md

 ## 🗂️ Project Overview

-A fictional Voice of Customer nominations pipeline for a Microsoft program.
-The dashboard allows a program coordinator to monitor 100 nominations across 5 active pipeline stages, filter by status, and identify the top segments and solution areas.
+A fictional Customer Nominations Pipeline for a Microsoft program.
+The dashboard allows the account manager, the program coordinator, and sales executives to monitor 100 nominations across 5 active pipeline stages, filter by status, and identify the top segments and solution areas.

 The data was generated synthetically to simulate a realistic distribution across segments, countries, and solution areas.